RobotLocomotion/libbot/bot2-procman/doc/content/config_file.md

 deputy process at the time a command is started, and not on the sheriff.
 For example:

 \code
-cmd "list home directory {
+cmd "list home directory" {
     exec = "ls ${HOME}";
     host = "deputy_name";
 }